openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

-Thanks to some great work by the LibreOffice hackers associated with the openSUSE FigureÂ 9, â€œLibreOffice on 11.3â€ project, LibreOffice is packaged and ready for you to enjoy on
+Thanks to some great work by the LibreOffice hackers associated with the openSUSE Figure 9, “LibreOffice on 11.3” project, LibreOffice is packaged and ready for you to enjoy on
       openSUSE 11.3.